pilatte/p5-typescript/README.md

 ## Workflow

-Open a terminal and run `yarn start`.
+1. Open a terminal and run `yarn start`.
 A web browser will open.

-Edit the files in the `src` folder.
-P5 runs in instance mode, so you have to put `p.background(0)` instead of `background(0)`.
+1. Edit the files in the `src` folder.

+    > :warning: P5 runs in instance mode, so you have to put `p.background(0)` instead of `background(0)`.

-When you save, the browser will automatically update.
+1. When you save, the browser will automatically update.

-If you commit and push, the website will automatically update.
+1. If you commit and push, the website will automatically update.